Last updated on January 25th, 2026 at 08:33 am

 FIND MORE HOTELS IN GINZA, TOKYO

-So finally we’re here on number six on list of the best areas with hotels to stay in Tokyo for your first epic visit to Japan!
+So finally we’re here on number six on the list of the best areas with hotels to stay in Tokyo for your first epic visit to Japan!

 If I can’t find any Tokyo hotels that I can afford during peak seasons, Ikebukuro never fails me.
 Below you’ll find just a few Ikebukuro hotels that I know you’ll enjoy!